- Why are one-to-one meetings so important?

 We may receive compensation when you click on links to products from our partners.

-Meetings are still a main part of many businesses operating both remotely and within office premises.
-These meetings can help team members when keeping in the loop with any changes that are happening on a certain project they’re working on, whether that be in-house or externally.
+Meetings remain a vital part of many businesses, operating both remotely and within office premises.
+They help keep team members updated on project changes, whether in-house or external.

 Why are one-to-one meetings so important?